gautambaghel/ios/README.md

-This repositiory is to practice on making an ios app.
+This repositiory is to practice making an ios app.